saeyslab/nichenetr/vignettes/differential_nichenet.md

 1000 genes in the geneset of interest, and a background of at least 5000 genes for a proper ligand activity analysis.
 If you retrieve too many DE genes, it is recommended to use a higher `lfc_cutoff` threshold.
-We recommend using a cutoff of 0.15 if you have &gt; 2 receiver cells/niches to compare and use the min\_lfc as specificity score.
+We recommend using a cutoff of 0.15 if you have \> 2 receiver cells/niches to compare and use the min_lfc as specificity score.
 If you have only 2 receivers/niche, we recommend using a higher threshold (such as using 0.25).
 If you have single-cell data like Smart-seq2 with high sequencing depth, we recommend to also use higher threshold.

 ``` r
 top_n_target = 250